kwhite2/git/frontmatter.md

 ## Learning Objectives

-- Learn what Git, GitHub and Markdown are, how do they differ, and how they can be integrated to support your scholarly work.
+- Learn what Git, GitHub and Markdown are, how do they differ, and how they can be integrated to support your scholarly work
 - Learn what version control is and why it can be useful
 - Review basic Command line functions
-- Install and configure Git on your local machine - (`git--version`), (`git--config`)
+- Install and configure Git on your local machine (`git--version`, `git--config`)
-- Practice using basic Markdown by Creating a Syllabus using a plain text editor (including headers, lists, bold, and emphasize)
+- Practice using basic markdown by creating a syllabus using a plain text editor (including headers, lists, bold, and emphasis)
-- Stage and committ changes using Git - (`git status`), (`git add`), (`git commit -m`), and (`git log`)
+- Stage and commit changes using Git (`git status`, `git add`, `git commit -m`, and `git log`)
-- Pushing repo with Git and files to GitHub (`git push origin master`)
+- Pushing a repository with Git and files to GitHub (`git push origin master`)
-- Cloning an existing repo on GitHub to your local machine so you can work with it - (`git clone`)
+- Cloning an existing repository from GitHub to your local machine so you can work with it (`git clone`)

 ## Estimated time